 When you apply for a job, your potential employer will want to know about your criminal record, if any.
-If you have a DUI charge in your past, they will ask about it, and you have to be prepared to answer.
-Here is our complete guide to explaining DUIs on job applications and in interviews.
+If you have a DUI charge in your past, they could ask about it, and you have to be prepared to answer.

-If you have a DUI on your record, you may be tempted to simply not mention it.
-But if an application directly asks about your criminal history, you should disclose it.
+If you have a DUI on your record, you may be tempted not to mention it.
+However, if an application directly asks about your criminal history, you should disclose it.
 Not doing so is lying, which always looks bad to employers.

 Worse, the employer may hire you and then find out about your DUI.
-If this happens, they will almost certainly terminate you.
+If this happens, they will almost certainly terminate the employment contract.

-You should be expecting questions about a DUI conviction at a job interview and know how to prepare for them before you arrive.
-This will just be an additional tough question in a string of difficult questions you will face when attending a job interview.
-As with any question asked at a job interview, you can plan your answer for this question if it is asked.
+You should expect questions about a DUI conviction at a job interview and know how to prepare for them before you arrive.
+This will be just another tough question in a string of difficult questions you will face.
+As with any question asked at an interview, you can plan your answer.

 The best way to discuss a DUI conviction is to tell the interviewer that you made a mistake and learned from it.
 If the conviction stems from a time earlier in your life, you can admit that you were young and foolish at the time but have matured since then.
 You still bring a lot to the table as a candidate for the job and need to express that your past mistakes do not define who you are as an employee.